nj7782/Webscraping-Rust/README.md

 - [scraper]

     > HTML parsing and querying with CSS selectors

+- [select.rs]

+    > A Rust library to extract useful data from HTML documents, suitable for web scraping

 - [tokio::main]

    > A runtime for writing reliable network applications without compromising speed.

+- [csv::Writer]

+  > A CSV writer takes as input Rust values and writes those values in a valid CSV format as output.

 The first script will perform a fairly basic task: grabbing all links from the page.
 For this, we'll utilize `reqwest` and `select.rs`.
 As you can see the syntax is fairly concise and straightforward.